 - you have a business lease

-If you are in any of these situations or have been told you can't extend your lease for another reason, get advice.
+Get advice if you are in any of these situations or have been told you can't extend your lease for another reason.
 Use our directory to find a local adviser.
 Freeholders sometimes get it wrong and may not be aware that the law has recently changed.
 Even if you can't extend your lease you probably still have the right to buy the freehold.

 How can a lease be extended?